-Waypoint Runners can exist in various states depending on how they are
+Waypoint static runners can exist in various states depending on how they are

 initially installed into a platform.
-Most runners will move from
+Most will move from

 Rejected states during their entire lifecycle.

-Pending runner state is the default state which newly installed runners
+Pending runner state is the default state which newly installed static runners

-will be in as they have yet to receive a runner token from the server.
-Runners
+will be in, as they have yet to receive a runner token from the server.
+Static runners

 waypoint runner forget command.